-I’ve also had my own poems rejected over 1300 times!
+I’ve also had my own poems and stories rejected over 1400 times!
 I know how hard it can be to get published, and am happy to share what I’ve learned with you.

 My Online Course